hbjydev/hbjydev.github.io/content/posts/2022-12-17-hello-world.md

 > Every great journey begins with a single step.

-These were the words of my primary school.
-Now... do I think starting a blog that took way too much effort to begin building is a "great journey"?
-No. _But_, I think there's a chance it could be a useful tool for me in progressing my knowledge and ability to convey stuff to people, which are both very useful tools in my arsenal.
+This was my primary school's slogan as far back as I can remember.
+Now... do I think starting a blog is a "great journey"?
+No. _But_, I think there's a chance it could be a useful tool for me in progressing my knowledge and ability to convey stuff to people, which are both very useful tools to me (and skills I'm very much lacking).

 So hi, this is me, starting to blog.